Sathvik-kota/ashwam-ml-ai-intern-Kota-Sathvik-Reddy/README.md

 The system is designed to surface risk, not hide it.

-1. Formal Definition of “Stability”
+## Task 1.
+Formal Definition of “Stability”

 Two outputs are considered the same semantic object if:

-They belong to the same domain (symptom / food / emotion / mind)
+- They belong to the same domain (symptom / food / emotion / mind)

-They reference overlapping or identical evidence spans in the journal text
+- They reference overlapping or identical evidence spans in the journal text

-Fields that MUST be stable
+### Fields that MUST be stable

 These are safety-critical:

-Polarity (present ↔ absent)
+- Polarity (present ↔ absent)

-Domain (emotion vs symptom, etc.)
+- Domain (emotion vs symptom, etc.)

-Evidence grounding
+- Evidence grounding

 Any disagreement here is treated as a hard safety violation.